 \subsection{Design under Uncertainty}

-Design under uncertainty aims to account for stochastic variations in engineering design to identify optimal designs that are robust and/or reliable under the variations associated with various sources (\eg, material, geometry, and operating conditions)~\cite{du2004integrated, maute2014topology}.
+Design under uncertainty aims to identify optimal designs that are robust and/or reliable under the variations associated with various sources of uncertainties (\eg, material, geometry, and operating conditions)~\cite{du2004integrated, maute2014topology}.
 Two common approaches are robust design optimization (RDO)~\cite{chen1996procedure} and reliability-based design optimization (RBDO)~\cite{du2004sequential, choi2007reliability}.

-The goal of RDO is to minimize the effects of variation without eliminating the sources of uncertainty~\cite{chen1996procedure}.
-RDO approaches simultaneously maximize the mean performance $\mu(C(\cdot))$ and minimize the variance of the performance $\sigma^2(C(\cdot))$ over random variables $\pmb{\xi}$ representing the sources of uncertainty (\eg, noise or control factor), where $C(\cdot)$ is the performance function.
-The design goal, in general, involves the following optimization problem~:
+We assume that the design is represented by a vector of deterministic design variables $\mathbf{b}$ and a vector of random variables $\pmb{\xi}$.
+The vector $\pmb{\xi}$ represents the sources of uncertainty (\eg, noise or control factor).
+The goal of RDO is to minimize the effects of variation without eliminating the sources of uncertainties~\cite{chen1996procedure}.
+Given a performance function $f(\cdot)$, RDO approaches simultaneously maximize the mean performance $\mu(f(\mathbf{b}, \pmb{\xi}))$ and minimize the variance of the cost $\sigma^2(f(\mathbf{b}, \pmb{\xi}))$ over $\pmb{\xi}$.
+The design goal, in general, involves the following optimization problem: